For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 However, before we delve into the many types of transformer models, it is important to understand the basis of their classification.

-Classification by transformer architecture
+Classification by Transformer Architecture

 While architecture is a basic component of consideration, the training techniques are equally crucial components for transformers.
 Pre-training approaches refer to the techniques used to train a transformer on a general dataset before finetuning it to perform specific tasks.